Actions You Can Take Today to Support Your Lefty

 Posted by: Brooke Olson

-There is so much you can do to help your lefty.
-I should know!
-I’m a leftie.
-So is my husband.
+There is so much you can do to help your lefty, and I should know, because I’m a leftie and, so is my husband!
 My kids are not.
 Funny how genetics work.
-I am probably not a “true” lefty.
-I write with my left hand and I hold a utensil for eating with my left hand, but I do everything else with my right hand.
+I am probably not a “true” lefty, because for writing and for holding a utensil for eating, I use my left hand, but I do everything else with my right.
 I bat, play tennis, cut and kick with my right side.

-What does that make me? ambidextrous.
-I guess.
-Not right handed.
-Not left handed.
+What does that make me?
+Ambidextrous?
+I guess, but not right handed, and not left handed.
 A hot mess?
 Maybe.
 But that’s another story.

-According to “Understanding left-handedness” written in 2011, being purely right-handed is the “norm”.
+According to “Understanding left-handedness,” written in 2011, states that being purely right-handed is the “norm.”
 Being purely a left-handed is not.
-Across all human cultures, left-handedness is found in 5% to 25.9% of individuals and is more common in men than in women.
-More likely a person is left-handed for some skills but tends to use both hands or just one hand (the right) for other skills.
+Left-handedness is found in only 5% to 25.9% of the population, and it is more common in men than in women.
+For some skills, an individual tends to be left-handed, but for others, they use both hands or just the right hand.

 Archeological and paleontological findings imply that handedness developed early on in human phylogeny.
 Lefties have existed for millions of year.
 Archeologists measure bones, look at Paleolithic paintings on cave wall and tools and examine ancient weapons and tools.
 All have implied handedness.